Grants

 8. The project or applicant should demonstrate a reasonable probability of ongoing support from other funding sources in the future, or clearly indicate that the project is intended to continue for a limited time span or is a discrete project/purpose for which all costs have been disclosed on the application.

-9. The project must be located in or of a direct benefit to the residents of Morden and the surrounding area.
+9. The project must be located in or of direct benefit to the residents of Morden and the surrounding area.

 11. Pilot or demonstration projects must include provision for an evaluation (measure of success) and a realistic plan for financial viability beyond the pilot stage.

 12. The applicant should disclose if they have applied to the Foundation previously, and if so, the amount of previous grants awarded and the dates they were received.
+An organization is not eligible if they have an outstanding grant or unless otherwise agreed.

 13. Preference is given to projects which: